 CATALOG, LIBRARY CATALOG, MnPALS CATALOG, ONESearch, WORLDCAT: These are all terms/names for different catalogs, each has its own set of bibliographic records and some overlap each other in their coverage of resources.
 Each record in a catalog provides information for materials such as books, periodicals, videos, images and sometimes articles.

-ONESearch – This searches our traditional library catalog (WSU books, videos, ebooks+) and it also broadly searches our article databases and includes these articles or citations.*
+ONESearch – This searches our traditional library catalog (WSU books, videos, ebooks+) and it also broadly searches some of our article databases and includes articles or citations.

 WORLDCAT – This is a catalog of not only WSU’s holdings, but libraries around the United States and world.
 If something has been published and a library has collected it, it will usually found in this catalog (books, journals, videos, ebooks, other publications).

-CIRCULATION, CIRCULATION DESK: This is the service unit which assists with checking out, renewing, and returning materials, such as books and videos.
+CIRCULATION, CIRCULATION DESK: At Krueger Library we use the term "Front Desk" for the circulation desk.
+This is the service unit which assists with checking out, renewing, and returning materials, such as books and videos.
 They also coordinate our COURSE RESERVES.

 COLLECTION: A group of items which have connections, something in common.
 This could